Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Integral closure, distinguished varieties and residues

 because of \eqref{kalkyl}.
 Moreover, since $\sigma'\w(\dbar\sigma')^{k-1}$ is smooth on $X_+$, it follows from \eqref{bula} and \eqref{stuga1} that $R^+_k\blow^*\phi=0$.
 Therefore, cf., \eqref{stuga}, $R^f_k\phi=\blow_*(R^+_k \blow^*\phi)=0$.

 Notice that we could have used any normal modification $\pi\colon\widetilde X\to X$ such that $\pi^*f$ is of the form $f^0f'$ in the proof so far.

 Now consider a general $X$.
-Let us take a smooth modification $\tau\colon \widetilde X\to X$ as in Proposition~\ref{invarians}, so that, for each structure form $\omega$ on $X$, $\tau^*\omega$ is semimeromorphic with a denominator that divides the section $\eta$, and such that $\widetilde X$ so that $\eta$ is locally a monomial in suitable coordinates $s_j$.
+Let us take a smooth modification $\tau\colon \widetilde X\to X$ as in Proposition~\ref{invarians}, so that, for each structure form $\omega$ on $X$, $\tau^*\omega$ is semi-meromorphic with a denominator that divides the section $\eta$, and so that $\eta$ is locally a monomial in suitable coordinates $s_j$.

 Let $\omega$ be a structure form on $X$.
 In this proof it is convenient to use the regularization